nikiana/School_21/2_Fillit/README.md

 # 2_Fillit

-Find a best solution for a given list of tetriminos.
+A programme that finds a best solution for a given list of tetriminos.